 Public Employee Optional Retirement Program - Employees may participate in the Public Employee Optional Retirement Program (the "Investment Plan"), a defined-contribution retirement program, in lieu of participation in the defined-benefit retirement plan ("Pension Plan").
 If the Investment Plan is elected, active membership in the defined-benefit retirement plan is terminated.
 Eligible members of the Investment Plan are vested at one year of service and receive a contribution for self-direction in an investment product with a third-party administrator selected by the State Board of Administration.
-The contribution rates for fiscal year 2023 were 9.3% regular class and 10.67% for senior management class and for fiscal year 2022 were 6.3% for regular class and 7.67% for senior management class.
+The contribution rates for fiscal year 2024 were 11.3% regular class and 12.67% for senior management class.